How to use an electric drain auger is a skill all people need.

 How to Use an Electric Drain Auger

-Using an electric drain auger to unclog drains is not hard and doesn't take a ton of skill.
+An electric drain auger, also known as a plumbing snake, is a long, flexible tool that is used to clear blockages in drains and pipes by using a cable with a bulb head on the end to clean out drains and clogs.
+Using an electric drain auger to unclog drains is not hard and doesn’t take a ton of skill.
 Good news is anyone can do it!
 Save yourself a few bucks and get that drain unclogged yourself.

 - Preparing your work area